KISPLYX Hard capsule Ref.[27667] Active ingredients: Lenvatinib

 The pharmacokinetics of lenvatinib following a single 24-mg dose were evaluated in 6 subjects each with mild, moderate, and severe renal impairment, and compared with 8 healthy, demographically matched subjects.
 Subjects with end-stage renal disease were not studied.

-Lenvatinib exposure, based on AUC0-inf data, was 101%, 90%, and 122% of normal for subjects with mild, moderate, and severe renal impairment, respectively.
+Lenvatinib exposure, based on AUC(0-inf) data, was 101%, 90%, and 122% of normal for subjects with mild, moderate, and severe renal impairment, respectively.
 It has been determined that plasma protein binding in plasma from renally impaired subjects was similar to the respective matched healthy subjects and no concentration dependency was observed.
 See section 4.2 for dosing recommendation.

-Age, sex, weight, race
+Age, sex, weight, ethnic origin

 Based on a population pharmacokinetic analysis of patients receiving up to 24 mg lenvatinib once daily, age, sex, weight, and race (Japanese vs. other, Caucasian vs. other) had no significant effects on clearance (see section 4.2).